-- obtain permits to conduct regulated activities; - · limit or prohibit drilling activities on certain lands lying within wilderness, wetlands and other protected areas; - · restrict the types, quantities and concentration of materials that can be released into the environment in the performance of drilling, completion and production activities; - · initiate investigatory and remedial measures to mitigate pollution from former or current operations, such as restoration of drilling pits and plugging of abandoned wells; and - · apply specific health and safety criteria addressing worker protection.
+- · obtain permits to conduct regulated activities; - · limit or prohibit drilling activities on certain lands lying within wilderness, wetlands and other protected areas; - · restrict the types, quantities and concentration of materials that can be released into the environment in the performance of drilling, completion and production activities; - · initiate investigatory and remedial measures to mitigate pollution from former or current operations, such as restoration of drilling pits and plugging of abandoned wells; and - · apply specific health and safety criteria addressing worker protection.

 Failure to comply with environmental laws and regulations may result in the assessment of significant administrative, civil and criminal sanctions, including monetary penalties, the imposition of joint and several liability, investigatory and remedial obligations, and the issuance of injunctions limiting or prohibiting some or all of Enduro's operations.
 Moreover, these laws, rules and regulations may restrict the rate of oil and natural gas production below the rate that would otherwise be possible.
 The regulatory burden on the oil and natural gas industry increases the cost of doing business in the industry and consequently affects profitability.
 Enduro has advised the Trustee that it believes that it is in substantial compliance with all existing environmental laws and regulations applicable to its current operations and that its continued compliance with existing requirements will not have a material adverse effect on the cash distributions to the Trust unitholders.
-However, the clear trend in environmental regulation is to place more restrictions and limitations on activities that may affect the environment, and thus, any changes in environmental laws and regulations or re-interpretation of enforcement policies that result in more stringent and costly construction, drilling, water management, completion, emission or discharge limits or waste handling, disposal or remediation obligations could have a material adverse effect on Enduro's development expenses, results of operations and financial position.
+While the Trump Administration has taken steps aimed at reducing federal regulatory burdens and costs for oil and natural gas production operations, the recent trend in environmental regulation is to place more restrictions and limitations on activities that may affect the environment, and thus, any changes in environmental laws and regulations or re-interpretation of enforcement policies that result in more stringent and costly construction, drilling, water management, completion, emission or discharge limits or waste handling, disposal or remediation obligations could have a material adverse effect on Enduro's development expenses, results of operations and financial position.
 Enduro may be unable to pass on those increases to its customers.
 Moreover, accidental releases or spills may occur in the course of Enduro's operations, and there can be no assurance that Enduro will not incur significant costs and liabilities as a result of such releases or spills, including any third-party claims for damage to property, natural resources or persons.